-Opening during the 2021-22 academic year, the Cayuga Culinary Institute will host the College's new Culinary Arts AAS Degree Program.
-Located at 161 Genesee Street, Auburn, in the Plaza of the Arts, the Center will include classroom space and a state-of-the-art culinary kitchen with individualized cooking suites.
-Through expert instruction and hands-on experiences, students will master food preparation, plate design, cooking techniques, menu design and safety and sanitation methods.
+Opened during the 2021-22 academic year, the Cayuga Culinary Institute hosts the College's new Culinary Arts AAS Degree Program.
+Located at 161 Genesee Street, Auburn, in the Plaza of the Arts, the Center includes classroom space and a state-of-the-art culinary kitchen with individualized cooking suites.
+Through expert instruction and hands-on experiences, students master food preparation, plate design, cooking techniques, menu design and safety and sanitation methods.